mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/docker.md

 - Pull an image from a docker registry
 `docker pull {{image}}`

-- Open a shell inside of an already running container `docker exec -it {{container_name}} {{sh}}`
+- Open a shell inside a running container
+`docker exec -it {{container_name}} {{sh}}`

 - Remove a stopped container